Ritikchauhan1704/InputAutomator/README.md

 # Created this to farm XP and coins in Sekiro.

-# InputBot - Record & Replay Mouse/Keyboard Actions
+# InputAutomator - Record & Replay Mouse/Keyboard Actions

 Simple Python tool to record and replay keyboard/mouse inputs for automation.